canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 In the same spirit of `First` and `FirstOrDefault`, you have `Last` and `LastOrDefault`.
 But, they return the last element instead of the first one.

-Recently, I learned about [the DefaultIfEmpty method]({% post_url 2020-11-17-DefaultOrEmpty %}).
+Recently, I learned about [the DefaultIfEmpty LINQ method]({% post_url 2020-11-17-DefaultOrEmpty %}).
 It returns a new collection with a default value if the given collection is empty. _Good to know!_

 ### Cheatsheet